txdemelo/txdemelo.github.io/_teaching/logic.markdown

 ---

 In the Spring of 2021, I taught logic fully online.
 I adapted my material to [Carnap.io](https://carnap.io/), which provides students with, among others, automated proof-checking, model-checking, and proof-assisting tools.
 Below, you'll find my Syllabus and sample material.
-At the end of the course, I was interested in whether using the platform i) added new difficulties to the course, ii) promoted their learning in new ways, iii) would be, from student’s perspectives, advisable in a in-person course.
+At the end of the course, I was interested in whether using the platform i) added new difficulties to the course, ii) promoted student's learning in new ways, iii) would be, from student’s perspectives, advisable in a in-person course.
 So I conducted an informal survey.

 - [Syllabus](/assets/pdf/Syllabus-logic.pdf)
 - [Sample 1](https://carnap.io/shared/txdemelo@gmail.com/Problem%20Set%204.md)